jumpserver/jumpserver/README.md

 ## What is JumpServer?

-JumpServer is an open source Privileged Access Management (PAM) tool that provides DevOps and IT teams with instant and secure access to SSH, RDP, K8s and Database endpoints through a web browser.
+JumpServer is an open source Privileged Access Management (PAM) tool that provides DevOps and IT teams with on-demand and secure access to SSH, RDP, K8s, Remote Apps and Database endpoints through a web browser.

 <!-- TBD: 6 sceenshots(登录、首页、Linux、Windows、Database、K8s、录像审计) -->
 <!-- 16:9 3200:1800 -->